-EXPLORE DUNSTER VILLAGE AND EXMOOR
+DISCOVER DUNSTER VILLAGE AND EXMOOR

 Start your visit to Dunster Village here

-Despite its quiet and tranquil location there is a lot to do in Dunster with a lot of places to explore.
+Despite its quiet and tranquil location there is a lot to do in Dunster with a lot of places to discover.
 Some will be sign posted and others are off the beaten track, but still well worth the visit.

 Along with Dunster Castle you can explore the independent shops, galleries and tea rooms which line the secluded cobbled streets, among iconic thatched cottages.